CI-Dominik/pp5-hack-collect/README.md

 ## **TECHNOLOGIES**

 ### HTML / JSX
-* HTML (HyperText Markup Language) and JSX (JavaScript Syntax Extensio) was used to create the structure of the homepage.
+* HTML (HyperText Markup Language) and JSX (JavaScript Syntax Extension) were used to create the structure of the homepage.

 ### CSS
 * All styles were applied by using and linking a CSS (Cascading Style Sheet) file.